sanjeev55/url-shortener-test/README.md

 **The output is printed in the console. **

-As for the bonus task, i opted to not attempt it because of the time limitation i have.
+As for the bonus task, i opted to not attempt it because of the time limitation.